TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **4 --> Multi-AZ Deployments => Data Redundancy => High Availability**

---> we're resilient to zonal failures _in a region_ 👍
+--> We're resilient to zonal failures _in a region_ 👍

 </br>